EvanHahn/evanhahn-dot-com/_posts/2012-02-13-i-love-coffeescript.md

 CoffeeScript is just a better language than JavaScript.
 It's on par speed-wise.
 It's more readable and writeable.
 Fewer characters have to be written for the same result.
 Less code and better readability means fewer bugs.
 CoffeeScript is a better language than JavaScript.

 Debugging it is a pain if you don't know JavaScript (and even if you do).
 Getting initially set up is annoying.
-You need to know JavaScript in order to use it well (even [its creator says so](http://www.readwriteweb.com/hack/2011/01/interview-coffeescript-jeremy-ashkenas.php)).
+You need to know JavaScript in order to use it well.

 **Edit:** There are also features of ECMAScript 6 that won't be supported by CoffeeScript, which is a drag.
 Another disadvantage.